This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 †

-other cocktails), candy/desserts/other sweets, some other flavor; Clear/Other Cooling include products with
+other cocktails), candy/desserts/other sweets, some other flavor; “clear/other cooling” category

 Past Data Briefs